Among the most recurring vulnerabilities are injection flaws, not for

 The next test case is a little trickier, it filters the same characters as before plus the single quote character.
 Also, it removes the use of the prepared statement in the username variable but validates the single quote character too.

-used to indicate other special characters in strings.
+special escape character used to indicate other special characters in

 $sql = "SELECT * FROM users WHERE user = '$user\' and passwd = '$pass'";